 What is the Pupil Premium?

-The Pupil Premium is extra money paid to schools by the government to help disadvantaged children achieve more in education.
+Pupil Premium is additional funding paid to schools by the Department of Education to help disadvantaged children achieve more in education.
 It is given to schools according to the number of pupils who are have been:

-- the children of families in the Armed Force
+the children of families in the Armed Forces

 Our use of the Pupil Premium has three overarching principles:

-- There is no disadvantage in their experience of school life and opportunities for children who are adopted, looked after or in receipt of free school meals.
+There is no disadvantage in their experience of school life and opportunities for children who are adopted, looked after, are in receipt of free school meals or whose parents are serving in the Armed Forces.

-- The reason for support provided remains confidential.
-Provision is part of a range of support offered to children for a number of reasons including those with additional needs such as English as as additional language, pupils with special educational needs or a disability and higher attaining pupils requiring provision that is additional and different.
+Reasons for support provided remains confidential.
+Provision is part of a range of support offered to children for a number of reasons including those with additional needs such as English as an additional language, pupils with special educational needs or a disability and higher attaining pupils requiring provision that is additional and different.

 Use of funding can include:

-- Staff training where a child's needs are unique or specific.
+Staff training where a child's or group of pupils' needs are unique or specific.

-- Contribution towards additional adult support in class when this is necessary to enable an eligible child or children to learn ad achieve in a mainstream class.
+Contribution towards additional adult support in class, when necessary, to enable an eligible child or children to learn ad achieve in a mainstream class.

 Our spending of Pupil Premium is always targeted at securing good educational outcomes for children.
 We welcome the views of parents and carers in considering how this might be achieved although it is the school's ultimate responsibility to determine what the funding should be spent on.